Finding a Percent of a Number on the Digital SAT

 Based on Lumist student attempts, Problem-Solving & Data Analysis questions have a 21% overall error rate.
 Interestingly, our data shows that students who visually sketch or analyze distributions before answering score 20% higher on these spread-related questions.

-Interpreting Two-Way Tables on the Digital SAT
+Reading and Interpreting Box Plots on the Digital SAT

 Start Your AI SAT Prep